dmarmor/epichrome/README.md

 ## New in version 2.2.4

-Fixed issues with macOS Mojave.
-Apps should now run smoothly and route links to the default browser (even if it's Chrome) correctly and without the long delay users had been seeing.
+Fixed problems with macOS Mojave.
+Apps should now run smoothly and route links to the default browser correctly (even if it's Chrome), without the long delay users had been seeing.
+Apps should also be less prone to losing their icons and dock names (though some users are still reporting seeing this).

 ## New in version 2.2